ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 The main project directories are well suited for separating them into separate application modules.\
 The project does not use the Presenter pattern, logic controllers using the popular BLoC state management are allocated as a separate "logic" directory.\
 The BLoC is not a presenter, but is distinguished as a separate business layer:\
 ![](https://madewithflutter.net/wp-content/uploads/2022/11/architecture.png)
 ### Used patterns
 The starter used the following programming patterns:
-* Controller - classes that implement logic only for further data representing;
 * Command - class-commands that explicitly display the purpose of use.
 Use cases are a special case of this pattern.
 Use cases are used in the layer as application business rules to explicitly show the entire operation of the application at the interaction level with all business rules embedded.
 * Interactor - business logic implementation class, used as a replacement for use cases in favor of multiple class commands.
 * Repository - a layer of interaction with data from different data sources;